 This is especially true for those parents who drop their kids off at college or kindergarten.
 Your busy lives can become so consumed with family and hectic schedules that you completely forget what you like to do.

-I recently asked a friend what she enjoyed doing in her free time if there were no restrictions or expectations.
+I recently asked a friend what she would enjoy doing in her free time if there were no restrictions or expectations.
 She finally admitted that she really didn’t know anymore.
 If you have a long pause after this one, keep going back to it until you have your answer.
 What was fun when you were 10 years old?
 Make sure you didn’t forget in the midst of being a busy grownup.

 5. Be kind to yourself when you have a low moment.